Objectives and key results (OKRs) are a goal setting framework used by many executives to establish definable goals and track progress toward them.

 Agile OKRs can benefit from EBM and Scrum’s structure by instead focussing on value-based metrics that show real, tangible, objective, and transparent progress.

-ZXM’s poster is a visual reminder of the cycle of setting OKRs with value-based metrics based on Evidence Based Management.
-It couples Scrum’s inspect/adapt cadence to provide opportunities to adapt toward objectives over (blindly) following a plan.
+ZXM’s poster is a visual reminder of the cycle of setting OKRs with value-based metrics based on Evidence-Based Management.
+It couples Scrum’s inspect/adapt cadence to provide opportunities to adapt toward objectives over rigidly following a pre-determined plan.

 Scrum.org (2020) The Evidence-Based Management Guide.
 Measuring Value to Enable Improvement and Agility.